Acute Coronary Syndrome

 Introduction

-In Canada, 35% of deaths are due to CAD.
-Nearly 10% of MIs occur in people under the age of 40, and almost half affect people under 65%.
+MI is a leading cause of morbidity and death in affluent countries, and increasingly around the world.
+In Canada, 35% of deaths are due to ACS.
+Nearly 10% of MIs occur in people under the age of 40, and almost half affect people under 65% (ref).

 The Case of Fred Z.

 Fred is a 68 year-old man who develops nausea and a vague chest discomfort after supper.
-He blames it on indigestion, but half and hour later his chest pain becomes much worse and his wife convinces him to go the hospital.
+He blames it on indigestion, but half and hour later his chest pain becomes much worse and he collapses.
+His wife drives him to the hospital.

 return to top